 This program prepares you for a career spent turning designs into functional costumes with a solid foundation of draping, pattern-making, dressmaking, and tailoring skills.
-You'll combine classroom training with hands-on work, functioning as the cutter/draper for at least four productions and working in a supporting role on many others.
+You'll combine classroom training with hands-on work, functioning as the cutter/draper for several productions and working in a supporting role on many others.